Ankit-c2104/Tomatao-Plant-Leaf-Disease-Detection-DL-Project/README.md

 Website Link - "https://tomatoleafdisease-detection.appspot.com"

+Data From - https://www.kaggle.com/noulam/tomato and Scraped around 1000 images from Google.

+Model Creation - Tried different transfer learning techniques like LeNet, AlexNet, ResNet52, and VGG16.
+VGG16 came out as the best performing model with an accuracy of 94.01%.
+Data Augmentation was also performed.

+Technologies used:
+1. For Coding - Google Collab and PyCharm.
+2. Front End - Using Bootstrap, HTML and CSS
+3. Deployment - Using Flask On Google Cloud Platform (GCP)

 ### Abstract:

 Today agriculture is a key source of livelihood for around 50% of people in India.
 To bring positive growth in India’s GDP, modifications in the agriculture industry are required.
 Around 42% of the farm produce goes to waste due to the inability of farmers to detect and take precautions against plant leaf diseases.